 A complainant may appeal the District's decision to the California Department of Education (CDE) by filing a written appeal within 15 days after receiving the District's decision.
 The CDE may directly intervene in the complaint without waiting for action by the district when one of the conditions listed in Section 4650 of Title 5 of the California Code of Regulations exists; including cases in which the district has not taken action within 60 days of the date the complaint was filed with the district.
 If a district is found to have violated a state or federal law and/or regulation, and the District does not take corrective action to comply, then various civil remedies may be available.
-Contact Monty Owens, Director of Pupil Personnel Services, at (951) 360-4140 for additional information or assistance.
+Contact Pupil Personnel Services, at (951) 360-7845 for additional information or assistance.

-For Uniform Complaint procedures and questions, to obtain a free copy of the Uniform Complaint Procedure policy or to file a complaint under the Uniform Complaint Policy, please contact Monty Owens, Director of Pupil Personnel Services, at (951) 360-4140.
+For Uniform Complaint procedures and questions, to obtain a free copy of the Uniform Complaint Procedure policy or to file a complaint under the Uniform Complaint Policy, please contact Pupil Services at (951) 360-7845.
 Complaints concerning special educational programs shall be addressed in accordance with the regulations and procedures of the Special Education Local Plan Area.
-For more information contact Karina Becerra-Murillo, Director of Education Support Services, at (951) 360-4144.
+For more information, please contact Pupil Services at (951) 360-7845.